szabgab/slides/python/lists.md

 ## Exercise: Create list
 {id: exercise-create-list}

-Given a list of strings with words separated by spaces, create a single list of all the words.
+* Create a script called **create_list.py** that given a list of strings with words separated by spaces, create a single list of all the words.

 * Skeleton: